BNS Shaheed Moazzem

-BNS Shaheed Moazzem is a naval base of the Bangladesh Navy, established after the Bangladesh Liberation War of 1971, and named in honour of shaheed (Martyr) Lieutenant Commander Moazzem Hossainwho had sacrificed his life for his motherland in the Bangladesh Liberation War.
+BNS Shaheed Moazzem is a naval base of the Bangladesh Navy, established after the Bangladesh Liberation War of 1971, and named in honour of shaheed (Martyr) Lieutenant Commander Moazzem Hossain who had sacrificed his life for his motherland in the Bangladesh Liberation War.

 Functions

-The Shaheed Moazzem is currently under the command of the Commander Chittagong Naval Area COMCHIT.
+The Shaheed Moazzem is currently under the command of the Commander Chittagong Naval Area (COMCHIT).
 About 1500 personnel serve at BNS Shaheed Moazzem, which is one of the largest bases in the Bangladesh Navy.
 BNS Shaheed Moazzem was established to train officers and sailors. and consists of three training schools, working under the Bangladesh National University: